Aliases for VRK2 Gene

 GeneCards Summary for VRK2 Gene

 VRK2 (Vaccinia Related Kinase 2) is a Protein Coding gene.
-Diseases associated with VRK2 include vaccinia and schizophrenia.
+Diseases associated with VRK2 include benign familial infantile epilepsy and vaccinia.
 Among its related pathways are Cell Cycle, Mitotic and Mitotic Prophase.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein serine/threonine kinase activity.
 An important paralog of this gene is CSNK1G2.

 UniProtKB/Swiss-Prot Summary for VRK2 Gene